axoflow/axosyslog-core-docs/content/chapter-sources/configuring-sources-journal/_index.md

-## Example: Sending all fields through syslog protocol using the systemd-journal() driver {#example-source-journal-allfields}
+## Example: Send all fields through syslog protocol {#example-source-journal-allfields}

 To send all fields through the syslog protocol, enter the prefix in the following format: "`.SDATA.<name>`".